Learn how to create everything from beachy waves to Hollywood glamour curls with our guide to how to use a curling wand.

 To turn your curls into chic waves, gently run your fingers through your strands to loosen them.

-For the finishng touch, spritz your look with the VO5 Wave Creation Hairspray.
-With its lightweight, ultra-brushable technology, this hairspray will give your freshly curled ‘do an all-day hold.
+For the finishing touch, spritz your look with the VO5 Flexible Hold Hairspray.
+With its ultra-fine, touchable formula, this hairspray will give your freshly curled ‘do all-day hold.

-Now you’ve mastered how to curl your hair with a wand, why not try some of these amazing hairstyles next time?
+Now you’ve mastered the essentials of how to curl your hair with a wand, why not try creating some of these other amazing hairstyles with your curling wand?

 1. Tight curls

-Use: A hair curling wand with a small barrel, as the smaller it is, the tighter the curl!
+Use: A wand with a small barrel, as generally the smaller it is, the tighter the curl.
 Work with 1-2 inch sections of hair if you want lots of tight, little coils.

 Tip: For spiralled, tight curls, simply twist your hair before wrapping it around the curling wand.